PaddlePaddle/PaddleFL/README.md

 ##### Private data alignment

 Paddle Fluid Encrypted enables data owners (IPs) to find out records with identical keys (like UUID) without revealing private data to each other.
 This is especially useful in the vertical learning cases where segmented features with same keys need to be identified and aligned from all owners in a private manner before training.
-Using the OT-based PSI (Private Set Intersection) algorithm[], PFE can perform private alignment at a speed of up to 60k records per second.
+Using the OT-based PSI (Private Set Intersection) algorithm, PFE can perform private alignment at a speed of up to 60k records per second.

 ##### Encryption and distribution

-In Paddle Fluid Encrypted, data and models from IPs will be encrypted using Secret-Sharing[], and then be sent to CPs, via directly transmission or distributed storage like HDFS.
-Each CP can only obtain one share of each piece of data, and thus is unable to recover the original value in the Semi-honest model[].
+In Paddle Fluid Encrypted, data and models from IPs will be encrypted using Secret-Sharing, and then be sent to CPs, via directly transmission or distributed storage like HDFS.
+Each CP can only obtain one share of each piece of data, and thus is unable to recover the original value in the Semi-honest model.

 #### Training/inference